Coming of age movie that will appeal to more than just metalheads

 Thankfully, I was not disappointed.
 The movie is less about heavy metal, high school competitions, and teenage crushes, and more about identity, the need to feel included, and the power of friendship.
 Sure, these are also themes that have been covered in movies before, but with a likeable bunch of characters, empathetic writing, and a sharp sense of humour, Metal Lords manages to entertain, despite being somewhat generic.

 Metal Lords features all the usual hormonal issues you would expect from a movie of this sort.
-Hotheaded Kevin eventually loses his cool with the kids that have been tormenting him and Hunter starts to get horny for a couple of girls in his school, including Emily, who later joins the band.
+Hotheaded Hunter eventually loses his cool with the kids that have been tormenting him and Kevin starts to get horny for a couple of girls in his school, including Emily, who later joins the band.
 As expected, there is a falling out between bandmates too, when Emily starts to get in the way of Kevin and Hunter’s friendship.
 These are genre tropes we have seen in other high school/band movies as is the betrayal of one of the protagonists when they decide to join a rival band.

 In lesser movies, you would probably roll your eyes at the predictability on screen but because of the winning performances of the cast, Metal Lords manages to entertain rather than frustrate when the story beats play out in a familiar fashion.